J-hjr/Jerry_Huang_DS_Project_Portfolio/Pokemon_Data_Visualization/README.md

 - The dashboard provides a user-friendly interface to explore the relative strengths and weaknesses of different Pokémon.
 - The analysis reveals how certain Pokémon types dominate in specific stats, offering insights into strategic decisions in Pokémon battles.

-### How to Use

-- Clone this repository or download the files directly.
-- Open the Tableau workbook (`Pokemon.twb`) to interact with the dashboard.
-- Alternatively, explore the visualizations in the included PNG image (`Pokemon_Dashboard.png`) for a static view.